Choosing a suitable software development methodology can be challenging.

 Principle 4: Defer Commitment

-This lean principle is all about responsible decision-making.
+This Lean principle is all about responsible decision-making.
 However, it doesn't give the team the liberty to be flaky and irresponsible in their work commitments.

-• No excessively detailed plan in advance.
+• No excessively detailed plans in advance.

 • Consistent collection and analysis of essential information regarding significant decisions.